 I miss using the shared bike system in the Netherlands.

-I miss the surreal experience being packed to shoulder to shoulder with worshippers at the Western Wall In Jerusalem, Israel.
+I miss the surreal experience being packed shoulder to shoulder with worshippers at the Western Wall In Jerusalem, Israel.

 I miss not having a plan.
 Waking up each morning having a day that changes my entire life.